Chapter 1 : Chapter 1.

-I let my mind wonder with that thought for a bit.
-I hadn’t told her how bad the pain had actually gotten, only because I didn’t want her to freak out.
-My mum liked to worry, so if I’d told her how bad it really was, she’d probably baby me worse than she does my eleven year old brothers.
+I let my mind wander with that thought for a bit.
+I hadn’t told her how bad the pain had actually gotten, only because I didn’t want her to panic.
+My mum liked to worry, so if I’d told her how bad it really was, she’d probably coddle me worse than she does my eleven year old brothers.

 “Longbottom, Alice?” called out a Healer in green robes.
 I stood up, and together my mum and I walked towards her.
 “Date of Birth?” she asked.

 “Why?”
 I asked curiously.
 I couldn’t stop myself; I always had a bad habit of asking questions.

 She checked her clipboard.
 “Thank you.
 Now, will you please follow me?”